 The study included demographic variables (age, gender, academic program) and specific aspects of the CBE program (duration of participation, engagement levels) as predictors.
-The results indicated that the change in testing modality was the most significant predictor of score differences ($\beta = -.45$, p < .001), accounting for 20% of the variance in score changes.
-Additionally, student engagement levels in the CBE program were positively associated with smaller decreases in scores ($\beta = .18$, p < .01), suggesting that highly engaged students were better able to adapt to the change in testing modality.
-Further, the academic program emerged as a significant factor, with students in the Bachelor of Elementary Education program showing smaller decreases in scores compared to those in the Bachelor of Secondary Education program ($\beta = -.15$, p < .05).
+The results indicated that the change in testing modality was the most significant predictor of score differences ( $\beta = -.45$ , p < .001), accounting for 20% of the variance in score changes.
+Additionally, student engagement levels in the CBE program were positively associated with smaller decreases in scores ( $\beta$ = .18, p < .01), suggesting that highly engaged students were better able to adapt to the change in testing modality.
+Further, the academic program emerged as a significant factor, with students in the Bachelor of Elementary Education program showing smaller decreases in scores compared to those in the Bachelor of Secondary Education program ( $\beta = -.15$ , $\rho < .05$ ).
 This finding may indicate differences in how the two programs prepare students for diverse assessment contexts.
-Subsequently, in math studies exploring performance, Bachelor of Secondary Education students have performed significantly higher than Bachelor of Elementary Education students have performed significantly higher than Bachelor of Elementary Education students (Bacangallo et al., 2022).
+Subsequently, in math studies exploring performance, Bachelor of Secondary Education students have performed significantly higher than Bachelor of Elementary Education students (Bacangallo et al., 2022).